rinne/node-optist/README.md

 A single string or array of strings listing options that must not be present if this option is present.

+### environment

+If the option is not given on the command line, read its value from the environment with a given name.
+For options without argument, the allowed values are 'yes' and 'no' (with aliases 'true'/'false' and '+'/'-' respectively).

 Optist.prototype.opts(options)
 ------------------------------